MicrosoftDocs/OData-docs/Odata-docs/webapi/query-options-in-request-body.md

     ]
 }
 ```
 The feature allows you split the query options between the request body and the request URL.
-Using the example, you can achieve the same outcome by sending a POST with request body as `$filter=contains(Name,%20%27li%27)&$select=Id,Name,Classification,RunningTime` to http://localhost:PORT/odata/Movies/$query?$orderby=Name%20desc
+Using the above example, you can achieve the same outcome by sending a POST with request body as `$filter=contains(Name,'li')&$select=Id,Name,Classification,RunningTime` to http://localhost:PORT/odata/Movies/$query?$orderby=Name desc